DevExpress/OBSOLETE_EF-Core-Security/README.md

 ## Getting started

-The following demos and examples are available in this repositiory.
+The following demos and examples for the following use-cases are available in this repositiory.

 #### OData Service
 The OData service demo is published at [SecurityODataService](http://efcoresecurityodataservicedemo.azurewebsites.net/).
 The service is protected.
 To read data from this it, use 'Admin'/'Admin' username and password to login as an administrator, or 'John'/'John' to login as restricted user.
 You can inspect this demo in details or create your own application to read and modify its data.
 See the following links: